-Technically the hybrid method appeared to be the most appropriate, but the trade off was this method is relatively costly in terms of operator time and data requirements.
-The repeat rent method is reasonably simple and has lower administrative costs.
+Technically the hybrid method appeared to be the most appropriate, but the trade off was this method was more costly in terms of operator time and data requirements.
+The repeat rent method is relatively simple and has low administrative costs.
 The median method is very easy to set up but suffers from both seasonal and constant quality difficulties.
 The hedonic method is also costly in terms of time and data requirements.
-On balance, the hybrid method was preferred.
+On balance the hybrid method was preferred.